cbohara/think_stats/README.md

   - lambda ƛ = rate = number of events that occur on average/unit of time

   - exponential distribution = 1/ƛ

+### normal distribution (Gaussian)

+  - characterized by two parameters

+    - mean

+    - standard deviation

+  - scipy.stats.norm is an object that represents a normal distribution

+  - standard normal distribution

+    - mean = 0

+      - mean = median

+    - standard deviation = 1

+    - scipy.stats.norm.cdf() evaluates the standard normal CDF

+      - optional parameters

+        - loc specifies the mean

+        - scale specifies standard deviation

+    - scipy.stats.norm.cdf(0) = 0.5

+      - median at zero

+      - half the values fall below the median

+### normal probability plot

+  - often we want to determine whether the model is appropriate for the dataset

+    - straightforward with exponential distribution

+      - if the CCDF is a straight line, then exponential distribution fits

+    - not as definitive but best solution = use normal probability plot for normal distribution

+      - sort the values in the sample

+      - from the standard normal distribution (mean = 0 and SD = 1), generate a random
+      sample with the same size as the sample, and sort it

+      - plot the sorted values from the sample vs. random values